stackbit-projects/marvelous-hedgehog-98a27/content/pages/index.md

         media_width: sixty
       - title: Copywriting
         subtitle: 'Website, blog, social and more.'
-        content: >-
+        content: >
-          Managing an online business is a full-time job.
-I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
+          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+No job is too big or small!
         actions:
           - label: Learn More
             url: /about